Hark! The Herald Angels Sing

-Wesley, who had written the original version as "Hymn for Christmas-Day", had requested and received slow and solemn music for his lyrics, which has since largely been discarded.
-In 1840—a hundred years after the publication of Hymns and Sacred Poems—Mendelssohn composed a cantata to commemorate Johann Gutenberg's invention of movable type printing, and it is music from this cantata, adapted by the English musician William H. Cummings to fit the lyrics of "Hark!
-The Herald Angels Sing", that propels the carol known today.
+Wesley had written the original version as "Hymn for Christmas-Day" with the opening couplet "Hark! how all the Welkin (heaven) rings / Glory to the King of Kings".
+Whitefield changed that to today's familiar lyric: "Hark!
+The Herald Angels sing, / 'Glory to the new-born King'".
+In 1840—a hundred years after the publication of Hymns and Sacred Poems—Mendelssohn composed a cantata to commemorate Johannes Gutenberg's invention of movable type, and it is music from this cantata, adapted by the English musician William H. Cummings to fit the lyrics of "Hark!
+The Herald Angels Sing", that is used for the carol today.

 Textual history

 The original hymn text was written as a "Hymn for Christmas-Day" by Charles Wesley, included in the 1739 John Wesley collection Hymns and Sacred Poems.
-The first stanza (verse) describes the announcement of Jesus' birth.
+The first stanza (verse) describes the announcement of Jesus's birth.
 Wesley's original hymn began with the opening line "Hark how all the Welkin rings".
 This was changed to the familiar "Hark! the Herald Angels sing" by George Whitefield in his 1754 Collection of Hymns for Social Worship.
 A second change was made in the 1782 publication of the Tate and Brady New Version of the Psalms of David.
 In this work, Whitefield's adaptation of Wesley's hymn appears, with the repetition of the opening line "Hark! the Herald Angels sing/ Glory to the newborn king" at the end of each stanza, as it is commonly sung today.
+The hymn has a Roud Folk Song Index number of 8337.